mapamore/paano-imapa/paano-imapa-ang/evacuation-shelter.md

+# Evacuation Facilities

+Local governemnts identify assembly areas,  and maintain emergency shelters for use during emergencies and other humanitarian crises.

 ## Assembly Area

+---

 The assembly area is a meeting point designated \(safe\) place where people can gather or must report to during an emergency or a fire drill etc. [^1]